dudung/ml4spec2conf/data/raw/README.md

 # raw
-raw spectra data for linear configuration produced by Nazla Innaya from computation
+raw spectra data for linear configuration produced by Nazla Innaya from surface integral simulation